 - Encouraging effective communication with their clinical care team, family, friends, community and others in their support network

-The Ulman Cancer Fund for Young Adults (UCF), was created by Doug Ulman and his family in 1997 after Doug was diagnosed with cancer during college and had difficulty finding resources for people his age.
-Frustrated by this void, the Ulman Family established UCF to create a community of support for young adults (ages 15- 39) and families facing cancer.
-A leading voice in the young adult cancer movement, UCF has been working since 1997 at both the community level and with our national partners to raise awareness of the young adult cancer issue, and to ensure that all young adults and families impacted by cancer have a voice and the resources necessary to thrive.
-The mission of UCF is to change lives by creating a community of support for young adults, and their loved ones, impacted by cancer.
+The Ulman Foundation, was created by Doug Ulman and his family in 1997 after Doug was diagnosed with cancer during college and had difficulty finding resources for people his age.
+Frustrated by this void, the Ulman Family established the foundation to create a community of support for young adults (ages 15- 39) and families facing cancer.
+A leading voice in the young adult cancer movement, Ulman has been working since 1997 at both the community level and with our national partners to raise awareness of the young adult cancer issue, and to ensure that all young adults and families impacted by cancer have a voice and the resources necessary to thrive.
+The mission of Ulman is to change lives by creating a community of support for young adults, and their loved ones, impacted by cancer.
 We continue to be driven by the goal of ensuring that no young adult has to face cancer alone and remain steadfast in our mission to work for and with young adults and their families as they battle cancer by offering support, resources, and a community that recognizes the profound effect of cancer on young people’s lives.

 Adolescent and Young Adult (AYA) Supportive Resources